mfarris9505/IS-608/Matt_Farris_Hwk3/README.md

 ### Map
 Again we see a map with relatively variance of the data, going from dark purple to orange.
 By looking at the data we choose a range of colors that encorporated most of the data (from -50 to 50).
 Selecting a Diagnosis and pressing the play button we can see the changing density per year.

+## Line Graph
+The final set of Server and UI scripts show a Linegraph and its corresponding table summary (in two tabs).
+In this we selected two inputs, the first being the Diagnosis.
+The second input was the state, however, we allowed multiple selections in this input.
+We did this to allow the front end-user a greater section in determining which state (or states) they want to see.
+However, we limited this number to 5.
+This was arbitrarily chosen as I personally believe any more that 6 lines (the graph automatically adds National Data) would detract from the data displayed.